-Although both dry needling and acupuncture involve fine needles, their background and approach are different:
+Although both dry needling and acupuncture involve fine needles, their backgrounds and approach are very different.

 Acupuncture: Part of Traditional Chinese Medicine (TCM).
 Focuses on balancing the body’s energy flow, known as Qi, through pathways called meridians.